1. Writing a Multi Layer Feedforward Neural Network from Scratch

 First we check if we have more than 0 layers from self.layers

 method for weight initialization, and other tasks.
-Note that number of bias term is equal to number of neurons or nodes, hence we won't have to set them like this.
-But if this layer's input is given and it doesn't matches the number of neuron of previous layer is not equal then this is invalid assumption and we will throw an error.
+Note that the number of bias terms is equal to the number of neurons or nodes, hence we won't have to set them like this.
+But if this layer's input is given and it doesn't match the number of neurons of the previous layer is not equal then this is invalid assumption and we will throw an error.

-Second, if we have 0 layers, then it is obviously a Input layer.
+Second, if we have 0 layers, then it is obviously an Input layer.
 We name it so.

 Finally we make a stack of layers(not the data structure stack but a list) by appending them to a list of layers.